 Write the information in a single line near the top of the armband (see example).
 This will

-allow you place the meditech label on the tube without obstructing the information on the typenex armband.
+allow you to place the Meditech label on the tube without obstructing the information on the typenex armband.

 Wrap the band once around the patient’s wrist, number side out.